Omikhleia/markdown.sile/examples/sile-and-markdown.md

 #### Lua code blocks

-Code blocks marked as being in the Lua language are rendered as verbatim text, with syntax highlighting.
+Code blocks are rendered as verbatim text, with syntax highlighting when possible.
 For instance, the following code block...

 ::: {custom-style=CodeBlock}